-Helianthus annuus (120 days) A traditional variety of giant (usually 6–12') single-stem sunflower with large seed heads.
+Helianthus annuus (120 days) Annual.
+A traditional variety of giant (usually 6–12') single-stem sunflower with large seed heads.
 The one to grow if you want to eat the seeds or plant a maze.
 Beloved by both birds and kids.
-Annual. ~7 seeds/g.
+About 7 seeds/g.
 Especially attractive to pollinators.②

 5518 Mammoth Grey Stripe